Kingsleysase/Excel-Projects/Pizza Sales Project/Pizza Sales Analysis Report.md

 This Excel-based pizza sales analysis shows how simple tools can deliver strong business results.
 From pricing strategy to customer behavior, the project uncovered ways to improve service and profitability using data storytelling.

 The business generated $817,860 in revenue, and this analysis helps explain *how* and *why*.
-It’s a reminder that **every pizza ordered is more than a slice — it’s a signal**.
+It’s a reminder that **every pizza ordered is more than a slice, it’s a signal**.
 And data, when used right, helps you turn those signals into smarter decisions.

 ---